 Comparing Health Insurance Schemes

-Buying health insurance might look daunting.
-We know that comparing your health insurance scheme is imporant to you.
-With this in mind here are three simple questions that’ll make it much easier for you when comparing health cover:
+Here are three simple questions that’ll make it much easier for you when comparing health insurance cover.

 1) Would you like private treatment at public hospitals only, or at private hospitals too?

 You can get private treatment at both public and private hospitals.

 If you choose private care in a public hospital, you’ll be eligible for a bed in a private or semi-private room.
 You’ll also have access to the private consultants attached to the hospital.

 If you go for private care in a private hospital as well, you’ll be able to see consultants who only work with private hospitals.
 The range of hospitals you can choose from will also be bigger.

 A word of advice: check to see whether there is a private hospital in your area.
 Some parts of the country don’t have any.
 The nearest one to you might be a long journey away.
 In that case, it may not make sense to take out cover for treatment at a private hospital.

 Also keep in mind that while your scheme may cover the cost of a private or semi-private bed, one may not be available.
 That’s outside our control, sadly.
 It depends on how busy your hospital is.